ucquantum/momentum/bylaws.md

 	4. The Director of Communications will command the UChicago Quantum Listhost and Facebook page and aid in communications and organization of events and planning.

-### Section 5: If a board member must leave the UChicago Quantum Society, the current board can decide to open an application process for the vacated position.
+### Section 7: If a board member must leave the UChicago Quantum Society, the current board can decide to open an application process for the vacated position.
 Otherwise, the Vice President will assume the duties of the vacated postion and has the ability to delegate responsibilities to other board members as needed.
 The former board member may re-assume their position upon return with unanimous permission from the current board.

-### Section 6: A majority vote of remaining board members after consultation with the faculty adviser(s) may relieve a board member of their duties.
+### Section 8: A majority vote of remaining board members after consultation with the faculty adviser(s) may relieve a board member of their duties.

 ## Article V: Elections

 ### Section 1: Voting is restricted to the requirements stipulated in Article 3 Section 2.
 A designated meeting in Spring Quarter will be hosted to resolve the application process for new board members and ammend the bylaws.
-The decision to admit new board members is made holistically based on the board member application and interview.
+The decision to admit new board members is made holistically based on a student's application and board member interview.
 The President and Vice President are decided through a top-two runoff election decided by majority.

 # Elections must follow the following requirements:

-	* All elections must take place in-person with all members of the current board present and aggregated to a final sum.
+	* All elections must take place in-person with all members of the current board present and be aggregated to a final sum.

 	* If a board member votes in multiple places, only one of the votes will be counted.